laravel-ja/ja-docs-11.x/original-en/billing.md

 <a name="testing"></a>
 ## Testing

 When testing an application that uses Cashier, you may mock the actual HTTP requests to the Stripe API; however, this requires you to partially re-implement Cashier's own behavior.
 Therefore, we recommend allowing your tests to hit the actual Stripe API.
-While this is slower, it provides more confidence that your application is working as expected and any slow tests may be placed within their own PHPUnit testing group.
+While this is slower, it provides more confidence that your application is working as expected and any slow tests may be placed within their own Pest / PHPUnit testing group.

 When testing, remember that Cashier itself already has a great test suite, so you should only focus on testing the subscription and payment flow of your own application and not every underlying Cashier behavior.